Nobuko Albery: 1963–1974: Tōhō

-In order to avoid an arranged marriage, Lady Albery acquired a letter of recommendation from her uncle to the influential playwright Kazuo Kikuta.
+In order to avoid an arranged marriage, Uenishi acquired a letter of recommendation from her uncle to the influential playwright Kazuo Kikuta.
 Kikuta was the head of theatre production at the Japanese entertainment corporation Tōhō who, in 1963, had obtained the Japanese-language rights to the musical My Fair Lady.
 The production was the first of its kind yet proved highly popular with Japanese audiences, leading Tōhō to agree with Kikuta's suggestion that he have a Broadway representative.
-Kikuta hired Albery for this task and in this capacity she quickly acquired the Japanese rights to the musicals Kiss me, Kate, Hello, Dolly!, South Pacific, The King and I and Oklahoma!, amongst others.
+Kikuta hired Uenishi for this task and in this capacity she quickly acquired the Japanese rights to the musicals Kiss me, Kate, Hello, Dolly!, South Pacific, The King and I and Oklahoma!, amongst others.
 Her first major success came in 1964 when she acquired the musical Fiddler on the Roof for Tōhō.
 She later equated her success at this time to her apparent youth, claiming she looked like 'a 16-year-old babe' and to the fact that lawyers and agents pitied the post-war Japanese.

 In 1967, she met the professor and chairman of oriental studies at Columbia University, Ivan Morris, at a party given for the Japanophiles and art collectors Jackson and Mary Burke.
-She married Morris three months later after receiving news of her younger sister Yasuko's engagement and fearing the prospect of remaining unmarried.
+Uenishi married Morris three months later after receiving news of her younger sister Yasuko's engagement and fearing the prospect of remaining unmarried.
 During their marriage, the two resided in apartments on Riverside Drive, Manhattan, and Hyde Park Gate, London.
 They also participated in demonstrations against the Vietnam War organised by Morris's father, Ira Victor Morris, a scion of the Rothschild family and a communist.

-Albery's next major acquisition for Tōhō came when she obtained the rights to Margaret Mitchell's 1939 novel Gone with the Wind, adapting it for the Japanese stage.
+Now Nobuko Uenishi Morris, her next major acquisition for Tōhō came when she obtained the rights to Margaret Mitchell's 1939 novel Gone with the Wind, adapting it for the Japanese stage.
 The result was another incredibly successful show: opening in 1966, the production was split into two parts which ran first consecutively and then back-to-back, becoming the longest running performance in Japanese history.
 The production was regularly revived until at least 1994.
 It was reported in The Times that one such run of the play by the all-female theatre troupe Takarazuka Revue featured an androgynous Rhett who drew 'ecstatic female crowds'.
 Tōhō also commissioned Kikuta to write a Japanese-language musical version, entitled Scarlett, which opened in 1970.